Identifying Unique Spatial-Temporal Bayesian Network without Markov Equivalence: Experiments

 \subsection{Results}

+To conduct comparative experiments, HCE algorithm is compared with GC test~\cite{GC1969}, convergent cross mapping (CCM) algorithm~\cite{CCM2012}, PCMCI algorithm~\cite{PCMCI2019}, and DYNOTEARS algorithm~\cite{dynotears2020PRML}.
+Among them, GC test is a classic algorithm to identify time-series causality by vector regression model.
+CCM algorithm is proposed to detect causality with high-order time delay in complex ecosystem based on the tool of nonlinear state space reconstruction.
+PCMCI algorithm is proposed to identify Full Time Graph from large time-series dataset.
+DYNOTEARS algorithm is a score-based algorithm that minimizes a penalized loss subject to an acyclicity constraint.
+But note that, it is based on linear modeling, and it allows instantaneous causation.

-To test the performance of HCE algorithm, GC~\cite{GC1969}, CCM~\cite{CCM2012} and PCMCI~\cite{PCMCI2019} are selected for comparison.
-In the experiments, the actual UCN is hidden first, and then the network structure needs to be reconstructed by these algorithms.
-The TPR and FPR are both calculated after the running of these algorithms on the synthetic data as shown in Fig.~\ref{ucnd}.
+In the experiments, the truth of STBN is hidden firstly, and then the network structure is identified by these algorithms.
+The TPR and FPR are both calculated after running these algorithms on the synthetic data.
 The parameters of HCE are set as that $\tau_{max}=5, \alpha=0.01$ and $\beta=0.02$.
-Then, the receiver operating characteristic (ROC) curve is drawn.
-But note that the scores calculated for ROC curve have different representations in each algorithm.
-In HCE, the causal entropy of each edge is recorded, and finally normalized into range of 0 and 1 by min-max scaling.

-As shown in Fig.~\ref{roc}, the ROC curve of HCE overall covers the curves generated from other algorithms, which means the area under curve (AUC) of HCE is higher than that of other algorithms.
-Thus, it can be concluded that HCE algorithm achieves better generalization at different classification thresholds in nonstationary time series when the network size is 5.
+As shown in Fig.~\ref{roc}, the receiver operating characteristic (ROC) curve is drawn with TPRs and FPRs on time series generated by STBN in Fig.~\ref{ucnd}.
+The ROC curve of HCE covers the curves generated from the other algorithms.
+That is, the area under curve (AUC) of HCE is higher than that of other algorithms.
+Thus, HCE algorithm has better generalization.

-Furthermore, the performance of HCE algorithm is tested on dataset with bigger network size.
-As shown in Fig.~\ref{acc}, it is clear that HCE algorithm performs generally better than other baseline algorithms with increasing network size.
-Note that all results for boxplot are tested on the dataset generated from UCNs with different network sizes and different network structures.
-Besides, the data generation processes are executed at least 20 times to eliminate test errors.
+Moreover, the performance of HCE algorithm is tested on dataset with bigger network size.
+As shown in Fig.~\ref{acc}, it is clear that HCE algorithm performs generally better than the other baseline algorithms with increasing network size.
+Note that all results for boxplot are tested on dataset generated from STBNs with different network sizes and different network structures.
+To eliminate test errors, the data generation processes are implemented at least 20 times.
+For all algorithms, the FPRs are fixed to be below 0.1 as possible, so that the TPRs are easy to compare.

-For all algorithms, the FPRs are fixed to be below 0.1 except for GC.
-Due to the bad adaption for nonstationary time series, GC achieves higher TPRs and FPRs at the same time.
-The results have large variances at each running time.
-For the other three algorithms, the FPRs decrease as the network size increases.
-This is because the increasing network size leads to the exponential increase of negative edges, which makes imbalance between the false positives and the true negatives.